 The Microsoft ODBC driver manager is the only ODBC driver manager with which you must register the IBM Data Server Driver for ODBC and CLI.
 The other ODBC driver managers do not require this.

-To register the IBM Data Server Driver for ODBC and CLI with the Microsoft driver manager, run the db2oreg1.exe utility for each copy of the driver that is installed: See: "db2oreg1.exe overview" on page 18.
+To register the IBM Data Server Driver for ODBC and CLI with the Microsoft driver manager: